FrontenderMagazine/axiomatic-css-and-lobotomized-owls/eng.md

 counter these findings.

-According to Frain, it is, instead, the quantity of CSS selectors—the bloat —that may cause issues; he mentions unused declarations specifically.
+According to Frain, it is, instead, the quantity of CSS selectors—the bloat — that may cause issues; he mentions unused declarations specifically.
 In other words, embracing class selectors for their “speed” is of little use when their proliferation is causing the real performance issue.
 Well, that and the giant JPEGs and un-subsetted web fonts.